Kalpanika/x3f/doc/readme.txt

 (4) dumps the embedded JPEG thumbnail verbatim as file.x3f.jpg

+    NOTE - this is not a JPEG of the RAW data.

 (5) Same as (2) but output is binary 16 bit PPM

 (6) Same as (3) but output is binary 16 bit PPM

-    NOTE - this is not a JPEG of the RAW data.
+(7) dumps the meta data extracted from the file.

 ----------------------------------------------------------------
 Usage of the x3f_io_test tool